- Supplier Registration

 "Lowest responsible bidder" means the lowest bidder whose offer best responds in quality, fitness and capacity to the requirement of the proposed work or usage.
 Such factors as delivery time, quality, compatibility, references, experiences, parts and services, freight cost, etc., may play an important role in awarding a bid to the "lowest responsible bidder."

-Payment is made after receipt of invoice and delivery and acceptance of material as specified on the purchase order.
-Unless otherwise specified on the purchase order, invoices should be submitted to:
+Payment is made after receipt of invoice and delivery and acceptance of material, as specified on the PO.
+All invoices should be submitted to the requesting staff member with their designated department.

-The City is exempt from federal excise tax, but pays sales and use taxes when applicable.
-Certificates of Exemption from Excise Tax may be obtained from the Finance Division.Gifts and Gratuities
+The City is exempt from Federal Excise Tax, but pays both sales and use taxes, when applicable.
+Certificates of Exemption form Excise Tax may be obtained from the Finance Department.

-Purchasing supports the City Council's Resolution #05-103 by procuring and using environmentally sound products.
-This Resolution supports the requirements of SB 1106 (2005) which requires the City to purchase recycled products in specified categories when of equal quality at the same or lesser cost.?
-The legislation also requires businesses to provide statements in writing as to the post-consumer content of their products.?
+Purchasing supports City Council Resolution #09-101 by procuring and using environmentally sound products.
+This resolution supports the requirements of California Public Contract Code (PCC) Sections 22150-22154 which requires the City to purchase recycled products in specified categories when quality is comparable.
+The legislation also requires businesses to provide statements in writing as to the post-consumer content of their products.
 We encourage suppliers to help keep us informed of available recycled and environmentally sound products.
-Resolution #93-9 provides for a price preference for recycled content paper.?
-In accordance with City Council Resolution #91-91, suppliers shall not provide any items to the City, in performance of a contract, which are tropical hardwoods or tropical hardwood products.
-Suppliers are urged not to import, purchase, obtain, or use for any purpose, any tropical hardwood or tropical hardwood product.Americans with Disabilities Act
+In accordance with resolution #91-91 suppliers shall not provide any items to the City, in performance of a contract, which are tropical hardwoods or tropical hardwood products.

 In compliance with the Americans with Disabilities Act, if you or someone in your firm needs special assistance to participate in a walk-through or attend a pre-bid meeting, you should contact Purchasing at (661) 286-4183.
 Notification 48 hours prior to the meeting will enable the City to make reasonable arrangements to ensure accessibility to the meeting.